-In a large pot, heat olive oil and butter over medium high heat.
-Add in the minced garlic and stir for about 10 seconds.
+In a large pot, heat 2 Tbsp olive oil and 2 Tbsp butter over medium-high heat.
+Add in 3 minced garlic cloves and stir for about 10 seconds.

-Add the chopped chicken to the pot and stir until fully cooked, and most of the liquid has evaporated.
+Add 1 or 1 1/2 pounds of chopped chicken breast to the pot and stir until fully cooked, and most of the liquid has evaporated.

-Dice the celery, carrot, and onion and add it to the pot.
-Stir until the onion becomes translucent.
+In the meantime dice 2 ribs of celery, 1 1/2 carrots, and 1 onion.
+Then and add it to the pot.
+Stir until the onion becomes translucent (about 5 minutes).

-Add flour to the sautéed chicken and vegetables and stir for a few minutes to get rid of the raw flour taste.
+Add 1/2 cup flour to the sautéed chicken and vegetables and stir for a few minutes to get rid of the raw flour taste.

-Then slowly pour in the chicken stock while string to avoid getting clumps of flour.
+Then slowly pour in 6 cups of chicken stock while string to avoid getting clumps of flour.

-Pour the half and half into the soup and add the salt and pepper.
-If you're using my homemade broth recipe 1 1/2 tbsp salt should be enough.
-If you're using store bought broth, you made need to start off with 1/2 tbsp and add more according to your liking.
+Pour in 2 cups of half & half into the soup and add the salt and pepper.
+If you're using my homemade broth recipe 1 1/2 tsp salt should be enough.
+If you're using store-bought broth, you made need to start off with 1/2 tsp and add more according to your liking.
 Bring it to a boil again.
-I bring the soup to a boil almost every time I add an ingredient so that the flavors blend together better.

 Lastly, chop up 2 cups of fresh spinach and add it to the soup.
 Stir until the spinach is wilted (about 5 minutes).
 Serve the soup with some bread on the side and enjoy!

 Cook the flour- Stir the flour in and cook it for a few minutes to kill the bacteria and get rid of the raw flour taste.

 Adjust salt depending on the broth- If you're using my homemade broth recipe, 1 1/2 tsp of salt should be enough.
 If you're using store-bought, then start with 1/2 tsp and add more according to your preference.